Nonprofit Statement of Activities: A Comprehensive Guide

 - Training expenses

 Generally, nonprofits try to limit their operating expenses as much as possible to lower their overhead.
-It’s important to find the balance between reducing overhead to fund your mission and ensuring you dedicate enough funding to your operating activities to continue growing and expanding your organization.
+It's important to strike a balance between reducing overhead to fund your mission and ensuring you dedicate enough funding to continue expanding your organization.

 Net Assets

 The net assets featured on your nonprofit statement of activities are simply your expenses subtracted from your revenue.
-This calculation shows the equity of your nonprofit organization and whether you have the revenue to cover expenses, creating a sustainable organization.
+This calculation shows the equity of your nonprofit organization and whether you have the revenue to cover expenses and be sustainable long-term.

-Be sure to pay attention to the net assets available to your organization under the “without restrictions” column of your statement of activities when analyzing the document for sustainability.
+When evaluating your statement of activities for sustainability, pay attention to the net assets available to your organization under the "without restrictions" column.
 If you were to simply subtract the total expenses from total revenue without taking restrictions into account, you might have a false sense of security.

 For instance, if your nonprofit has $55,000 in expenses and $65,000 in total revenue, it would appear that your net assets are positive, at $10,000.
 However, if $15,000 of your revenue is restricted, you're actually $5,000 in the red and should cut expenses to maintain a sustainable organization.

-Pulling together this important resource can be challenging.
-What’s more challenging?
-Double checking that the numbers are correct, interpreting the statement, and coming up with the next actions that your organization should take based on the analysis of the statement.
+Download for FreePutting together this important resource can be challenging—not to mention verifying the numbers, interpreting your income statement, and determining the next actions that your organization should take based on the insights you glean.

 The nonprofit statement of activities is one of the core accounting documents that your organization creates.
-It allows you to see how the organization uses its funding to advance the mission and allocate resources.
-In addition, it shows the sustainability of the organization’s finances.
+It allows you to see how your organization uses its funding to advance its mission and allocate resources.
+An accurate income statement does more than just record data—it's a tool for making data-driven decisions that can secure your nonprofit's future.

-If you’re interested in learning more about nonprofit accounting, the statements that you compile, and the conclusions that can be drawn from those statements, check out the following resources:
+If you're interested in learning more about nonprofit accounting, the statements that you compile, and the insights you can find, check out the following resources: